Preface: The Disappearance of Moral Knowledge

 In any case, it is now true that knowledge of moral distinctions and phenomena is not made available as a public resource; and most of those who supervise the course of events in our institutions of knowledge—principally those of “higher education”—think that such knowledge should not, morally ought not, be made available through them.
 It nevertheless remains that those institutions and their personnel do constantly impose an identifiable set of clearly moral values upon themselves and others.
 They do this by means of the acknowledged moral perceptions, discriminations, judgments, and emotions which they exercise and must exercise simply because they are human beings among other human beings, exercising important functions in shared life.
 Perhaps they do not, in their official capacities, explicitly advocate or rationally securitize and defend the set of moral values by which they live.
 But they do impose those values upon others just by being there and carrying out their functions.
 This allows them, if it does not actually require them, to be arbitrary about the moral positions they adopt, and to confront others merely in terms of who can get their way or who can “win.”
 That makes them political, not moral, agents.
 The intellectual world is, accordingly, now conceded to the Sophist, so far as morality is concerned.
 Persuasion may occur, but knowledge is not provided—as Plato made painstakingly clear in his Gorgias.

-See the Moral Knowledge Initiative announcement to learn about the next steps to follow the book's publication..
+Visit our Moral Knowledge Initiative section to learn about the next steps to follow the book’s publication.